loltgt/appe/docs/Recipe-Extend-Export-to-PDF.md

 ## 1. Write the extension function

-To create insert new functions in **appe** or extend the existing ones create extensions, as an example an extension to extend lists in PDF.
+To add new functions in **appe** or extend the existing ones create extensions, as an example an extension to extend lists in PDF.

 Create a file inside the "[ext](https://github.com/loltgt/appe/blob/master/ext)" extension folder and set up a function with the steps necessary to show the new feature in the views.